julian-molina/Documentation/_data/trading_system.md

 initial_targets: "The initial targets node holds the most basic definitions about the position to be taken: the target rate and the target size."

-target_rate: "The target rate is a reference rate that, in combination with the placement of stop loss and take profit targets, determine the intent of the strategy."
+target_rate: "The target rate is a reference rate that, in combination with the placement of managed stop loss and managed take profit targets, is used to determine whether the targets have been hit."

 formula: "A formula is a mathematical expression intended to determine a numerical value to be applied dynamically to a certain property."